News Star Guide Contact

-Mercury is the easiest planet to find but the hardest to see.
-As the first planet, it's always close to the Sun in our sky.
-So to find Mercury, just find the Sun.
-But, of course, the brilliance of the Sun makes seeing Mercury nearly impossible.
+Mercury is the easiest planet to find, but it’s also the trickiest to see.
+As the first planet in our solar system, it’s always super close to the Sun in our sky.
+So, to find Mercury, just look for the Sun.
+But, of course, the Sun is way too bright to see Mercury.
 Mercury is never out at night.

-So when can Mercury be viewed?
-In twilight, but only at special times of the year.
-As Mercury orbits the Sun, it moves in our sky from one side of the Sun to the other.
-When it's at its greatest angular distance from the Sun, or maximum elongation, it may be possible to view Mercury right before sunrise or right after sunset.
+So, when can we catch a glimpse of Mercury?
+Well, it’s only possible during twilight, and only at specific times of the year.
+As Mercury orbits the Sun, it moves across our sky from one side of the Sun to the other.
+When it’s farthest away from the Sun, or at its elongation, it might be possible to see Mercury just before sunrise or right after sunset.

-The good news is that, because Mercury orbits the sun so quickly, there are usually six elongations in a year alternating between dawn and dusk viewings.
-The bad news is that, because its orbit is so tilted, Mercury's altitude above the horizon is only high enough for good viewing during half of these.
+The good news is that, since Mercury orbits the Sun so quickly, there are usually six elongations in a year, alternating between dawn and dusk viewings.
+The bad news is that, because its orbit is so tilted, Mercury’s only high enough above the horizon for good viewing during half of these.

-Any attempt to view Mercury has to be timed just right and a good view of the horizon where the sun rises or sets is needed.
-Like our Moon, Mercury goes through phases and it will be in quarter or crescent phase during elongations.
+So, if you want to see Mercury, you’ve got to time it right and make sure you have a clear view of the horizon where the sun rises or sets.
+Like our Moon, Mercury goes through phases, and it’ll be in quarter or crescent phase during elongations.

 « PriorSeptember 1, 2017Next »